sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

     ``MPIR`` (default choice), ``GMP``.

+  The value used at installation time is stored in

+    :file:`$SAGE_LOCAL/share/mp_config`.

+  You should only set this environment variable before the installation process starts.
+  Indeed, the only supported way to switch the library used is to restart the installation process from start.

 - :envvar:`SAGE_ATLAS_ARCH` - if you are compiling ATLAS (in particular, if :envvar:`SAGE_ATLAS_LIB` is not set), you can use this environment variable to set a particular architecture and instruction set extension,